 For the implementation of stacks, we can reuse linked lists and the basic structure of our queue implementation, except that we read off elements from the same end that we write them to.
 We call the pointer to this end top.
 Since we do not perform operations on the other side of the stack, we do not necessarily need a pointer to the other end.
-For structural reasons, and in order to identify the similarities with the queue implementation, we still decide to remember a pointer bottom to the bottom of the stack.
+For structural reasons, and in order to identify the similarities with the queue implementation, we still decide to remember a pointer floor to a dummy node right after the last element (or bottom) of the stack.
 With this design decision, the validation function is_stack, internal to the library implementation, and the client operations stack_empty and stack_new are implemented identically to what we saw for queues.
-The bottom pointer of the stack is otherwise unused.
+The floor pointer of the stack is otherwise unused.
 A typical stack then has the following form: